Backtesting Lambda Value at Risk: Introduction

 We propose a third test that is inspired to the approach used by \cite{AS14} for the Expected Shortfall backtesting.
-This test is focused on another aspect: it evaluates if the correct coverage of risk derives from the fact that the model has been estimated with the correct distribution of the return.
-Here, the alternative and null hypothesis change.
-We propose a test statistic for which the distribution is obtained by simulations.

-Hence, the first kind of tests do not directly question if the model has been estimated by using the correct distribution function of the asset returns, but verify if the $\Lambda$ function has been correctly computed and allows for an actual coverage of the risk.
-On the other hand, the third test considers $\Lambda$ as correct and question the impact of the estimation of the P$\&$L distribution on the coverage capacity of $\Lambda VaR$.
+Here, the distribution of the test statistic is obtained by Monte Carlo simulations.
+This test allows to better evaluate the impact of the assumption on the model generating data and compare different choices on the asset return distribution.

-Finally, we conduct an empirical analysis based on the backtesting of the $\Lambda VaR$, calibrated using the same dynamic benchmark approach proposed by \cite{HP15}.
+Finally, we conduct an empirical analysis where we experiment and compare the results of our backtesting proposals for $\Lambda VaR$, computed using the same dynamic benchmark approach proposed by \cite{HP15}.
 The backtesting exercise has been performed along six different time windows throughout all the global financial crisis (2006-2011).

-The paper is structured as follows: Section \ref{sec:models} introduces the backtesting models; Section \ref{sec:secempirical} describes and shows the results of the empirical analysis.
+The paper is structured as follows: Section \ref{sec:models} presents the $VaR$ and $\Lambda VaR$ models; Section \ref{backtest} introduces our backtesting proposals; Section \ref{sec:secempirical} describes and shows the results of the empirical analysis; Appendix collects the proofs.